TheBoroer/docker-haproxy-certbot/README.md

 * `CERTBOT_ENABLED` The option to enable or disable running the certbot for generating and configuring automatic Let's Encrypt SSL certificates - default `false`
 * `CERTBOT_EMAIL` Required Email for expiry and other email notifications from letsencrypt - default ``
 * `CERTBOT_HOSTNAME` Hostname to request a certificate for.
-Supports multiple hostnames separated by a single space - default: ``
+Supports multiple hostnames separated by a single space, tab or new line - default: ``
 * `STATS_PORT` The port to bind statistics to - default `1936`
 * `STATS_AUTH` The authentication details (written as `user:password` for the statistics page - default `admin:admin`
 * `FRONTEND_NAME` The label of the frontend - default `http-frontend`